atharvapurdue/Deep_Learning_Project_Voice_Translation/README.md

 kaldi-speech-recognition-for-beginners-a-simple-tutorial/)
 Brief Description -
 [Kaldi](https://github.com/kaldi-asr/kaldi) is a speech recognition toolkit that has been widely popular in the research community for many years.
 Like DeepSpeech, Kaldi has good out-of-the-box accuracy and supports the ability to train your own models.
-It’s also been thoroughly tested ; A lot of companies currently use Kaldi in production and have used it for a while--making more developers confident in its application.
+It’s also been thoroughly tested --a lot of companies currently use Kaldi in production and have used it for a while--making more developers confident in its application.

 # Wav2Letter